blbadger/blbadger.github.io/computing-programs.md

 sys	0m0.012s
 ```

-we get the same answer but the program is much faster!
+we get the same answer, but the memoized version of the program is much faster!
+This one calculates matricies of under 19x19 in a reasonable amount of time, a substantial improvement over the standard recursive program.

 ### Trailing factorial zeros